 I can't really say this with certainty (having never traveled in summer) but I feel like people are more relaxed in winter.
 It's the holidays for them too and I feel like they have more time to share what makes their home amazing.
 We met so many lovely, friendly, passionate people on our travels - and having worked in the service industry since forever I know that when it is busy you do not have time to stop and chat and give that personal love.

 I adore the winter in Europe - it's so crisp and glorious - even when it's minus 3 and you are wearing all your clothes at once.
-I have no doubt if I lived in Europe and had to deal with winter all the time I would feel different but I live in Australia - and snow will always be cool to me (and not just literally).
+I have no doubt if I lived in Europe and had to deal with winter all the time I would feel different but I live in Australia so snow will always be a novelty to me.